 We got an unlikely action girl in the form of Claire in the final season, too.

-Masters Of Horror: In the episode "Incident On and Off a Mountain Road", Ellen was trained by her survivalist husband to be prepared for anything.
-She proves the psycho killer Moonface that she's not the easiest prey and even ends up killing him in a one on one fight.
+Masters of Horror: In the episode "Incident On and Off a Mountain Road", Ellen was trained by her survivalist husband to be prepared for anything.
+She proves the psycho killer Moonface that she's not the easiest prey and ends up killing him in a one on one fight.

 NUMB3RS: Megan Reeves.
 Not only does she have the firearm proficiency expected of an FBI agent, but she also has a black belt in Krav Maga.
 As she remarks to Colby, "If you're going to be arresting people a hundred pounds heavier than you, you'll need to learn some hobbies."

 Primeval: Abby Maitland is a zookeeper who knows how to kick-box, making her a perfect for a team that has to chase dinosaurs that walk through time anomalies into the present time.
-Jenny Lewis is also revealed to know how to use a gun despite dressing inappropriately for her line of work.
+Jenny Lewis is also revealed to know how to use a gun despite dressing inappropriately for her line of work (justified as she almost never is in the thick of the action).
+Emily Merchant takes this trope Up to Eleven, what with being a Knife Nut and all.

 Stargate Atlantis: Teyla is easily mistaken for the self-effacing type until she comes after you with a P-90 or her trusty Bantos rods.
 She routinely kicks Sheppard's butt during their sparring sessions and is not afraid of making her point with a knife to the throat.